+"Advances" indicates that the project may benefit lower income individuals (below regional median income) more than higher income individuals.

+"Advances" indicates that the project benefits skew towards higher income individuals.

+"Even" indicates even distribution of benefits for all income groups.

+Provides Point of Access in CoC (Plan Bay Area 2040/legacy equity methodology)

-Equity Score "Advances" indicates that the project may benefit lower income individuals (below regional median income) more than higher income individuals.
-"Challenges" indicates that project benefits skew towards higher income individuals.
-"Even" indicates wen distribution of benefits for all income groups.
-Provides Point of Access in CoC (Plan Bay Area 2040)[egacy equity methodology) This analysis is similar to what was done in Plan Bay Area 2040, indicating whether a project provides an access point (such as a station or new roadway facility) in a Community of Concern (Coc definition updated with 2018 ACS data].
-However, unlike the equity score, this does not reflect which population groups might actually benefit from the project.
-While Valley Link/ACE Rail projects do not have any stations in Communities of Concern in the Bay Area, they do have stations located in Disadvantaged Communities in the San Joaquin Valley.
+Provides Point of Access in CoC (Plan Bay Area 2040/legacy equity methodology)

+This analysis is similar to what twas done in Plan Bay Area 2040, indicating whether a project provides an access point (such as a station or new roadway facility) in a Community of Concern This analysis is similar to what twas done in Plan Bay Area 2040, indicating whether a project provides an access point (such as a station or new roadway facility) in a Community of Concern This analysis is similar to what twas done in Plan Bay Area 2040, indicating whether a project twinch population groups might actually benefit from the project.

+"While Valley Link/ACE Rail projects do not have any stations in Communities of Concern in the Bay Area, they do have stations located in Disadvantaged Communities in the San Joaquin Valley.